jojozhuang/jojozhuang.github.io/_notes/core-java-volume-i-fundamentals-10th-edition.md

     }
 }
 ```

-5.2.3 The hashCode Method
+#### 5.2.3 The hashCode Method
-The String class uses the following algorithm to compute the hash code:
+A hash code is an integer that is derived from an object.
+The `String` class uses the following algorithm to compute the hash code:
 ```java
 int hash = 0;
 for (int i = 0; i < length(); i++) {